boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 * `CMAKE_PREFIX_PATH` points to the SmartRedis installation prefix for downstream CMake projects.
 * The native SmartRedis library must be rebuilt when its compiler, source, target system, or ABI changes.
 * `UV_CONCURRENT_DOWNLOADS=4` limits simultaneous external package downloads.
-* Missing PyTorch and TensorFlow backends in `smart validate` are intentional.
+* Missing RedisAI, ONNXRuntime, PyTorch, and TensorFlow backends in `smart validate` are intentional for the default Redis-only build.
 * GPU execution requires a GPU allocation and compatible host drivers.
 * Use compute nodes for package installation, SmartSim database compilation, SmartRedis native compilation, and computational workloads.
 * Avoid performing large package installations or native builds directly on CSC login nodes.